Does size matter when it comes to video cameras?

 However, that’s simply not the case.
 To quote the fabulous Michael Caine – “it’s not the size; it’s how you use it”!

-At DS Videos, we use a range of cameras which vary in size from tiny Go-Pros to larger DSLRs and high-end HD cameras.
+I own and use a range of cameras which vary in size from tiny Go-Pros to larger DSLRs and high-end HD cameras.
 Each type of camera is used in very specific ways to ensure we always capture top quality footage in the best way for each individual situation that is filmed.

 It can seem confusing as to why we switch from a bigger camera to a smaller camera mid-way through a shoot – here’s why we do: